India becomes fourth country to achieve space docking

 The Indian Space Research Organization, or ISRO, on Thursday completed the unmanned docking of one satellite onto another, making India only the fourth country to achieve the feat successfully.

 “Spacecraft docking successfully completed!” said ISRO in a social media post.
-“A historic moment,”
+“A historic moment.”

 The United States, Russia and China are the only other countries to have completed unmanned docking, which is a critical milestone for future space exploration missions.